J-Siu/simple-api-express/README.md

 `SimpleApi.response(req, res)` is a handle function for incoming api post request.
 Api parameter will be passed to corresponding callback.
 Callback result will be passed back to api client.

-`req, res` are request and response object pass in from expressjs post.
+`req, res` are request and response object pass in from ExpressJs post.

 ```js
 // Post request + API response